bcgov/mobile-developer-guide/docs/developer.md

 #### Mobile app frameworks
 Choose a hybrid framework over building a native app.
 Hybrid frameworks enable code reuse across platforms, saving time and effort.
 Using a single codebase that deploys to both iOS and Android eliminates the need to build separate apps.
 This reduces development time and accelerates time-to-market.
-You are free to choose the framework that is best suited to your project.
+You're free to choose the framework that is best suited to your project.

 If you must use native code, then we recommend Swift for iOS and Kotlin for Android.
-Are you supporting a legacy application that uses an older language (e.g., Objective-C)?
+Are you supporting a legacy application that uses an older language (such as Objective-C)?
 If so, you may be able to write new features in a more modern language.

 ### Design with people and embed inclusion
  The [design with people and embed inclusion](https://digital.gov.bc.ca/policies-standards/dcop/design/) practice describes the techniques you can use so your mobile app meets the needs of the people who use it.

 When possible, you should use the [Design System](https://developer.gov.bc.ca/Design-System/About-the-Design-System).
-The Design System guidance on colour pallets and fonts is applicable to mobile apps.
+The Design System guidance on colour palettes and fonts is applicable to mobile apps.

 Note: The Province of B.C. uses the [BC Sans](https://www2.gov.bc.ca/gov/content/governments/services-for-government/policies-procedures/bc-visual-identity/bc-sans) font for digital service delivery.
 Don't use fonts that need a license like Myriad Pro.